Learn how to make a last minute birthday card in just a few minutes with the new Cricut Joy Card Insert Kits.

 If you have a bit more time, you can also have Cricut Joy write the name of your card recipient onto the envelope.
 You’ll need a Cricut Joy Light Grip Mat to pull this off, but it’s still super fast.

-Then I adjusted the size to fit the envelope (4″ wide is best) and headed over to the Make It screen to line it up.
+Then I adjusted the size to fit the envelope (4″ or 10.16 cm wide is best) and headed over to the Make It screen to line it up.

 When you click Make It, it will ask if you are using a mat.
 Select the Mat option, then choose adhesive backed paper as your material (there isn’t an envelope option).
 Click on the preview to adjust your text to the middle of the mat, then using the grid on screen and the grid on your mat, align the envelope so the text will be written where you want it to be.